 If you ask a person on the street which real estate marketing ideas they would think of first, the majority would start with magazine or newspaper ads.
 Both of these advertising options are not cheap.
 Even a small magazine ad can set you back hundreds of dollars each month while bringing zero leads in return.

 Most of us are looking for ways to save money.
-And although time is money, a little time spent working on your marketing can stretch your budget even further.
+And although time is money, a little time spent working on your Real Estate marketing can stretch your budget even further.
 I’m not suggesting you attempt to create all of your advertising yourself, but you can pick and choose a few ideas to supplement some of your higher quality pieces.

 When it comes to flyers showcasing a home, go for high resolution, custom branding and consistency.
 They will be most likely seen by neighbors thinking of selling who stopped by your open house or picked them up from the box outside.
 A few extra dollars spent on high-quality flyers can bring you a listing or two in the same neighborhood and a few listing prospects.
 However, there are many other affordable ways you can market your real estate business including using search engine optimized content for your website, social media tools, and even word-of-mouth.